 |Dec 24, 2020|

 Good morning/afternoon/evening to everyone.
-This is the sixth issue of my newsletter.
-Blah, blah, preamble.
+This is the eighth issue of my newsletter.

-I’m going to try and keep things short this time with some different features.
-If you have any suggestions of what you’d like to see more or less of, let me know!
+Like before, I’m going to try and keep things short this time but if you have any suggestions for what you’d like to see more or less of, let me know!